bahuljain/scala-fun/README.md

 	- concrete methods: implemented in term of the abstract methods which provides richness to the interface.
 - cannot have class parameters.
 - super calls are statically bound in classes, whereas they are dynamically bound in traits.
+- stackable modifications (tricky):
+	- super classes are stacked in a linear order
+	-